Acceptance and Commitment Therapy I

-Acceptance and Commitment Therapy (ACT) is a values based behavioural therapy with a strong mindfulness component.
-This module will teach invaluable and straight forward skills that can be learned and used for personal benefit and for working in the helping professions.
-ACT is evidence based and has an ever growing range of applications e.g.stress, anxiety and depression, self esteem, confidence, and addictions.
-Applying the principles of ACT means to stop chasing ‘the illusion of happiness’ and commit to living a rich and meaningful life.
-ACT is a down-to-earth approach of being true to one’s values, applying them as a basis for goal setting and achieving greater vitality.
+Acceptance and Commitment Therapy (ACT) is a values based behavioural therapy with a mindfulness component.
+ACT is evidence based and has an ever-growing range of applications, e.g. stress, anxiety, self esteem and confidence.
+ACT is a down-to-earth approach of being true to one’s values and to apply them as a basis for goal setting and achieving greater vitality.

 Who is this course for?